 ‘Yarn’ is defined as a collection of cotton fibres that form a ‘single ply thread’, with its finesse being measured in ‘Yarn count’.

-The term ‘Yarn Count’ refers to how many thousands of metres of thread are required to achieve 1kg in weight.
+The term ‘Yarn Count’ refers to how many thousands of metres of thread achieve 1kg in weight.
 For example, a ‘60s Yarn Count’ would require 60,000 metres of thread to achieve that weight.
 ‘80s Yarn Count’ would take 80,000 metres of thread to achieve the same weight.

 So, the higher the Yarn Count, the finer the thread will be.
 When 2 or 3 single-ply threads are twisted together, they become 2-ply or 3-ply respectively.